 Mike Mearls has spent over 20 years as a game designer, working primarily on tabletop RPGs.
 He led the creation of 5th edition D&D and played a critical role in the development of 4th edition.
 Aside from D&D, he designed the Iron Heroes RPG and worked on a variety of other games, including Unknown Armies, Feng Shui, and Hunter: the Reckoning.
 His board game work includes Castle Ravenloft, Betrayal at Baldur's Gate, Axis & Allies & Zombies, and Dungeon Mayhem.

 Marc Miller is an award-winning game designer with experience reaching back forty years.
-He playtested John Hill’s original Squad Leader; he once slept overnight in Jim Dunnigan’s office; he (well, his company) published a game by Gary Gygax.
+Best known for his design of the Traveller science-fiction role-playing game, he has also designed boardgames, historical games, card games, and miniatures titles.
+Along the way, he playtested John Hill’s original Squad Leader; he once slept overnight in Jim Dunnigan’s office; he (well, his company) published a game by Gary Gygax.
 He designed one of the Europa Series games.
 He once won a Hunt For Red October naval miniatures game refereed by Tom Clancy.
 He designed the best-selling science-fiction role-playing game of all time.
 Marc was the second role-playing game designer inducted into the Adventure Gaming Hall of Fame (Gary Gygax was the first), and his role-playing game Traveller is in the Hall of Fame in its own name.
 Did we mention he was a founding member of the legendary Game Designers’ Workshop?
 Marc lives in Illinois with his wife Darlene (who, by the way, is an industry insider in her own right).

 Jeff Richard is the Creative Director of Chaosium Inc and Chair of the Chaosium Board.
 An award-winning game designer, Jeff led the creation of the new edition of RuneQuest, and is part of the teams designing the new edition of Pendragon, bringing back the classic boardgames of White Bear and Red Moon and Nomad Gods, and various other sundry things.
 A native of the Bay Area, for the last 14 years Jeff has lived in Berlin, Germany with his wife and two children, and now lives at the foothills of the Rocky Mountains.

-Jeffrey Talanian, publisher and game designer for North Wind Adventures, started playing Dungeons & Dragons in 1981.
+Jeffrey Talanian, publisher for North Wind Adventures, started gaming in 1981, playing Dungeons & Dragons using the Holmes Basic version of the game.
 From 2005 to 2008, Jeff had the opportunity to develop several Castle Zagyg projects under the guidance of his friend and mentor, E. Gary Gygax (R.I.P.).
-These days, Jeff’s focus is on the RPG he authored, the ENnie nominated HYPERBOREA RPG.
+Since 2008, Jeff’s focus has been on the game he authored, the award-nominated HYPERBOREA, a role-playing game of swords, sorcery, and weird science-fantasy.
 For more information, please visit www.hyperborea.tv.

-Elisa Teague is the Senior Producer of Roleplaying Games at Renegade Game Studios, and she is a game and event designer with 20 years in the tabletop games industry.
-With experience in for many areas of game manufacturing, such as game development and design, pre-production design and layout, art direction, game production/manufacturing, she has worked on over 100 game titles.
-She is lead author and producer of the G.I.
-Joe, Transformers, and Power Rangers Roleplaying Games, an author on D&D's Tasha's Cauldron of Everything, designer of the Wardlings 5e RPG, Geek Out!, Kingdom Hearts Talisman, and Lions and Tigers and Bears, Oh My!, a lead designer on Betrayal at House on the Hill: Widows Walk, has written many adventures and Epics for D&D for AL, Gary Con, and Gamehole Con, and is the lead author of "Girls on Games: A Look at the Fairer Side of the Tabletop Industry," which has helped pave the way for inclusivity in games.
+Elisa Teague is a game designer and RPG author with 23 years in the tabletop games industry.
+With experience in many areas of game manufacturing, such as game development and design, pre-production design and layout, art direction, game production/manufacturing, she has worked on over 100 game titles.
+She was the lead designer of the Essence20 Roleplaying Game System, the Wardlings 5e RPG, the Power Rangers, G.I.
+JOE, and Transformers Roleplaying Games, Geek Out!, Kingdom Hearts Talisman, Betrayal at House on the Hill: Widows Walk, a co-designer and art director of Apocrypha Adventure Card Game, oversaw the development of new Vampire: The Masquerade and Hunter: The Reckoning RPGs, wrote three D&D AL Epics for Gary Con and Gamehole Con, and has written various modules and contributions to D&D and other RPG books, including the puzzle section in Tasha's Cauldron of Everything.

 Rob Wieland is an author, game designer and professional nerd.
-He is most well-known for his work with Geek & Sundry, his game design on Shadowrun, Star Wars Saga Edition, Firefly RPG, CAMELOT Trigger and Save Game.
-Other projects include work on Star Trek Adventures, Pugmire, Deadlands, Night's Black Agents and 13th Age.
-He is the host and GM of the Theatre of the Mind Players livestream.
+He is most well-known for his work with Geek & Sundry and the Forbes website, his game design on Shadowrun, Star Wars Saga Edition, Firefly RPG, CAMELOT Trigger and Save Game.
+Other projects include work on Star Trek Adventures, Pugmire, Hunter: The Reckoning, Night's Black Agents and 13th Age.
+He is the host of the Theatre of the Mind Players livestream.
 He lives in scenic Milwaukee, Wisconsin with his wife and daughter, both of whom will be far better suited for the apocalypse with their skill sets.